 It’s a question we’re often asked, and the answer is – it depends!
-So we’ve teamed up with Expert Surveyors Ltd, the leading dedicated provider of RICS expert property valuation reports in the UK and created a valuation impact model that gives indicative price reductions.
+So we’ve teamed up with expert surveyors who undertake property valuation reports in the UK and created a valuation impact model that gives indicative price reductions.

 Japanese knotweed is an invasive plant species that poses significant challenges for homeowners and property sellers in the UK.
 Its rapid growth and ability to cause structural damage make it a serious concern for mortgage lenders and buyers alike.
 Below are the key ways Japanese knotweed can affect property values and marketability.